 - A full band recording a new album in a studio may require an interface with more inputs and outputs.

 The PreSonus AudioBox is the most budget-friendly interface you can get!

-At a modest price of around 100$ only, this interface does all the work in providing the best quality audio you can ask for.
+At a modest price of just 100$, this interface does all the work in providing the best quality audio you can ask for.

-From its free licensed DAW software to its MIDI in/out, you will definitely get more than what you asked for and at the best price possible!
+From its free licensed DAW software to its MIDI in/out, it’s a steal!

 Best Value Pick: RME Babyface Pro FS

-The RME Babyface Pro FS is the perfect interface that does all the right things plus more!
+The RME Babyface Pro FS is a perfect interface that does all the right things!

-It comes with several extras like the remote-controlled TotalMix FX software, ADAT and S/PIDF inputs, and a high 12 inputs and 12 outputs all in one tiny little box!
+It comes with several extras like remote-controlled TotalMix FX software, ADAT and S/PIDF inputs, and an incredibly high 12 inputs and 12 outputs all in one tiny little box!